zzzprojects/EntityFramework-Extensions/docs/pages/articles/fastest-way-to-insert.md

 -	[BulkDelete](#ef-bulkdelete)
 -	[BulkMerge](#ef-bulkmerge)

-With this library, only a few database round-trip will now be required when saving 5000 entities which can lead to performance improvement by 50x time and more.
+With this library, only a few database round-trips will now be required when saving 5000 entities which can lead to performance improvement by 50x times and more.

 You can find the library documentation here: [EFE – Tutorials](http://entityframework-extensions.net/tutorials)

-Getting started with this library cannot be easier.
-You download it using [NuGet](https://www.nuget.org/packages/Z.EntityFramework.Extensions/){:target="_blank"}, and all bulk method are automatically available from your context instance since methods extend the DbContext class.
+Getting started with this library could not be easier.
+You download it using [NuGet](https://www.nuget.org/packages/Z.EntityFramework.Extensions/){:target="_blank"}, and all bulk methods are automatically available from your context instance since methods extend the DbContext class.

-Without having to configure anything, all models and scenarios are supported such Code First, Database First, Inheritances (TPC, TPH, and TPT), Relationship, and everything else!
+Without having to configure anything, all models and scenarios are supported such as Code First, Database First, Inheritances (TPC, TPH, and TPT), Relationship, and everything else!

 ## EF BulkSaveChanges
-BulkSaveChanges method works like SaveChanges but perform save operations (INSERT, UPDATE, and DELETE) way faster.
+BulkSaveChanges method works like SaveChanges but performs save operations (INSERT, UPDATE, and DELETE) way faster.
-There are multiple options available such:
+There are multiple options available such as:

 - Disable Concurrency Check
 - Disable Entity Framework Propagation for better performance
 - Update Modified values only

-This method is normally recommended over bulk method such as Bulk Insert since it acts like SaveChanges by using the Change Tracker and propagating the value.
+This method is normally recommended over bulk methoda such as Bulk Insert since it acts like SaveChanges by using the Change Tracker and propagating the value.

 Tutorial: [EFE – Bulk SaveChanges](http://entityframework-extensions.net/bulk-savechanges)